mertse7en/airflow-docker/README.md

 # Airflow Docker

 This repository contains a Docker Compose file for building Airflow with CeleryExecutor.
-It is mostly production-ready, but further investigation and implementation are needed for CI/CD and cloud connections.
+It is not entirely production-ready, but further investigation and implementation are needed for CI/CD and cloud connections.
 One of the best possible scenarios is deploying on Kubernetes/EKS or ECS (Amazon managed cluster services).
 To achieve this, the cloud configuration with Secrets Manager, Fargate, and ECS must be applied.

 ## How to Run Locally